SEStarkman/starklabs-model-evals/README.md

 # starklabs-model-evals
-A personal set of model evaluation tests spanning coding, poker, game theory, UI design, critical thinking, logic, and more.
+A personal set of model evaluation tests spanning coding, writing, game theory, design, critical thinking, logic, and more.